 Awards include 2015 Woman of the Year/Women in Transportation Seminar, 2013 Advocate of the Year/Alliance for Biking and Walking, and the 2013 Longleaf/Georgia Conservancy.

-She lives in SE Atlanta with her husband and three sons, enjoys gardening, dancing, reading and baking, and looks forward to the day when biking for transportation is unremarkable.
+She lives in SE Atlanta with her husband and three sons, love to garden, dance, bake, and read, and looks forward to the day when biking for transportation is unremarkable.

 Deputy Director Haydée Santana is inspired by the power of active transportation to connect us with our city, its communities and with each other.
 She began working with our volunteers in Spring of 2015 through our Bike Valet program and later through Atlanta Streets Alive.